Igor-Kreshchenko/banks-app/README.md

 # Mortgage calculator app

-A simple application that will help the user to calculate monthly loan payments in accordance with the selected bank
+A simple application to help the user to calculate monthly loan payments in accordance with the selected bank

 ---